wiicode/cybersecurity-framework/bcsf.md

 If your organisation is subject to regulation in relation to the maintenance of public safety you should consult your regulator concerning the use of the NCSC CAF collection in relation to meeting regulatory requirements.

 # A.1 Governance
-Putting in place the policies and processes which govern your organisation’s approach to the security of network and information systems.
+> Putting in place the policies and processes which govern your organisation’s approach to the security of network and information systems.
+{.is-info}

 ## Principle
 *The organisation has appropriate management policies and processes in place to govern its approach to the security of network and information systems.*